nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 1. If the item is there, the user is authenticated and the application renders.
 1. If the item is not there, render the Login form instead.
 1. When the user fills out the form and clicks the submit button, query the API to see if a user with the specified email already exists.
-1. If the user already exists, and the passwords match, set the `kennel_customer` item in local storage, and re-route user to root URL.
+1. If the user already exists, and the passwords match, set the `kennel_customer` item in local storage, and display the Dashboard.
-1. If the user exists, but the passwords don't match, display and alert about that to the user.
+1. If the user exists, but the passwords don't match, display an alert about that to the user.
-1. If the user does not exist, create the new customer resource in the API, set the `kennel_customer` item in local storage, and re-route user to root URL.
+1. If the user does not exist, alert that fact to the user.
-1. Only display the "Logout" item in the navigation bar if the user is authenticated.

 ## Requiring User to Login

 What determines if a user has authenticated?
 It's the `kennel_customer` key that you set in local storage.
 If that key exists, the user is authenticated.
 If it does not exist, the user is not authenticated and should be presented with the login component.

-Time to refactor the **`Kennel`** component again.
-The new logic will determine if the local storage item exists _(which determines if the user already authenticated)_.

-If it does not exist, the user gets redirected to `/login` which renders the **`Login`** component.

-If it does exist, the application gets rendered.

-Since this is now going tobe the responsiblity of **`Kennel`**, rename your current Kennel component to **`Dashboard`**.
-Then make `Kennel.js` again and place the following code init.
+Since this is now going to be the new responsiblity of the **`Kennel`** component, rename your current `Kennel.js` file `Dashboard.js`.
+Then make `Kennel.js` again and place the following code into it.

 > ##### `src/components/Kennel.js`